 - Multiple Hyaluronic Acid Complexes: Sodium hyaluronate crosspolymer is a cross-linked type of hyaluronic acid that forms a continually hydrating mesh on the skin for better hydration and long-lasting moisture.
-Sodium hyaluronate is the salt form of hyaluronic acid that hydrates and helps the skin retain water.
+Sodium hyaluronate is the salt form of hyaluronic acid, an active ingredient that hydrates and helps the skin retain water.

 The total concentration of these active technologies in “Buffet” serum by weight is 25.1%.

-Several active technologies are designed to address the signs of aging, like wrinkles and fine lines, to hydrate the skin and support the skin barrier.
+Several active technologies are designed to address the signs of aging, like wrinkles and fine lines, and loss of skin firmness, as well as to hydrate the skin and support the skin barrier.
 But how does the serum perform?

 This post contains affiliate links, and any purchases made through these links will result in a commission for me at no extra cost to you.
 Please read my Disclosure for additional information.

 The Ordinary “Buffet” has a mix of some excellent anti-aging peptides that are unheard of at this price level.
 After using this serum consistently for a few months, my skin feels firmer, my skin texture is improved, and my skin barrier feels renewed.
 I really like this formula.

 This multi-peptide serum has a clear runny gel-like texture.
 It is a little tacky once applied to the skin and takes a few minutes to sink in.
 This is the only drawback for me, especially if you want to combine or layer “Buffet” with other skincare products.